 Generalizing infrared heaters is difficult because there are numerous diverse specifications.
 You can power these gadgets using electricity, propane, or natural gas.
-Heaters have diverse controls, different designs, and maximum output levels.
+Heaters have different controls, designs, and maximum output levels.

 What Are The Benefits Of Using An Infrared Heater?

-Whether you have a warehouse, a large manufacturing industry, or a small garage, infrared heaters aren’t only more effective, they also offer a much cozier atmosphere than traditional air heating systems.
+Perhaps you have a warehouse, a large manufacturing industry, or a small garage.
+Infrared heaters are not only more effective but also offer a much cozier atmosphere as compared to traditional air heating systems.
+Their benefits comprise: